M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Method

 \subsection{M-Tuning}

-Image recognition promoted by prompt learning almost require the detailed class names both in tuning and inference stages, no matter whether in distribution shift~\citep{zhou2022learning} or base-to-new generalization~\citep{zhou2022conditional, bulat2022language, khattak2022maple}.
+Image recognition promoted by prompt learning almost require the detailed class names both in tuning and inference stages, no matter whether in distribution shift~\cite{zhou2022learning} or base-to-new generalization~\cite{zhou2022conditional, bulat2022language, khattak2022maple}.
 The prompts force the images belonging to both known and unknown classes to be predicted as one of the known classes with high probabilities.
 If the high probabilities can be regularized, by which closed-set classes can still be correctly predicted while open-set unknown images obtain much lower probabilities on known classes, the label bias would be mitigated.

-To this end, we propose the M-Tuning as shown in Fig.~\ref{fig:M_Tuning}.
+To this end, we propose the M-Tuning as shown in the Fig.~\ref{fig:M_Tuning}.
 The underlying rationality is to put the prompt tuning at a simulated open-set scenario, in which each image is predicted not only from the known classes, but also from the open words.
 To avoid using priors of the open-set classes, the open words are selected after filtering out the class names of the downstream training and testing sets.
-Specifically, given a dataset denoted as $\mathcal{D}$ with $N_{D}$ classes, we introduce additional $N_O$ open words from the WordNet into the prompt tuning phase.
+Specifically, given a dataset denoted as $\mathcal{D}$ with $N_{D}$ classes, we introduce additional $N_O$ open words that exhibit low similarities with the closed-set classes from the WordNet into the prompt tuning phase.
+The investigation of selecting what kind of open words will be studied in the Sec.~\ref{sec:Further_Investigation}.
 By doing so, the prompt specific to the closed-set data forms $N_{D}+N_O$ texts that are ready to be matched with each image.
 Formally, denoting the image encoder and the text encoder in the pre-trained VL model as ${E_I}$ and ${E_T}$, the probability that an image $\boldsymbol{x}$ belonging to its class $C_i$ is calculated on classes indexed within $[0, N_{D} - 1] \cup [N_{D}, N_{D} + N_O - 1]$, and measured by a commonly used cosine metric $<\cdot>$ with the temperature parameter $T$:

 in which $\boldsymbol{F}()$ is the optimizable prompt composed of $L$ parameterized embeddings $\boldsymbol{v}$:

 The dimension of the parameterized embedding $\boldsymbol{v}$ is the same as the hidden dimension of the image encoder ${E_I}$.
 We optimize the prompts using cross entropy loss as: